-- 4.4.3.1.
+4.4.3.1.
 GENERAL.
 The following section governs the materials for force main pipe and fittings.
 Any deviation from these specifications must be approved in writing by the Utilities Engineer.
 All materials for sewage force mains and appurtenances shall conform to these specifications.
 Where particular brands or manufacturers are mentioned, the materials must be furnished as so named.
-If a brand is listed and followed by "or approved equal," the Contractor may substitute materials of similar quality, if approved in writing by the Utilities Engineer. - 4.4.3.2.
-FORCE MAIN PIPE AND FITTINGS.
-Shall be made in the U.S.A. - 4.4.3.2.1.
+If a brand is listed and followed by "or approved equal," the Contractor may substitute materials of similar quality, if approved in writing by the Utilities Engineer.

+4.4.3.2.1.
 POLYVINYL CHLORIDE (PVC).
 PVC pressure pipe may be used in construction of force mains.
 Pipe shall be SDR-21 (PR200) or C900 (DR-18) or ULTRA BLUE C909.

 ULTRA BLUE shall conform to ASTM F 1483, and ASTM D 2241, and shall have a cell classification of 12454-B in conformance with ASTM D 1784.
 The gasketed joint system shall conform to ASTM D3139.
 Both SDR-21 and C900 shall have a cell classification of 12454-A or 12454-B according to ASTM D1784.
 The minimum allowable material shall be PVC 1120.
 SDR-21 shall be PR200 and conform to ASTM D2241 and D3139.
-C900 shall have DR=18, 150 psi.
+C900 shall have DR=18, 150 psi. (or better).
 All types shall have push-on joints.
 Elastomeric gaskets shall be manufactured to conform to ASTM F477.
 Solvent cement joints will not be allowed.

-All fittings shall be ductile iron in conformance with AWWA C110, ANSI A21.10 or AWWA C-153, ANSI A21.53, cement-lined and coated in accordance with the latest revision of AWWA C104, ANSI A21.4.
+All fittings shall be ductile iron (poly wrapped) in conformance with AWWA C110, ANSI A21.10 or AWWA C-153, ANSI A21.53, cement-lined and coated in accordance with the latest revision of AWWA C104, ANSI A21.4.
 Valves shall be as listed in 4.4.3.2.5. and following, and must be for wastewater application.

 4.4.3.2.1.1.
 LOCATOR WIRE AND SIGNS.
-A #10 insulated solid copper wire or #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around all nonmetallic pipe so that one revolution is made at least every pipe joint.
-Splices are to be made with an approved connector, and are to be suitably protected against corrosion.
+A #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be laid on top of all pipe.
+Splices are to be made with an approved connector, such as Snake Bite (corrosion proof wire connectors) by Copperhead Industries or a preapproved equal to suitably protect against corrosion.
+Locate wire on stubs need to be extended up and fixed or stapled to the stub marker post.